HengyuGu1994/AppleWatchRing/README.md

 ## Data Format

-The function `"AppleWatchRing"` takes two types of data, `"list"` and `"threshold"`, both as vectors of equal length.
-The actual radius of each ring depends on the `"value"` calculated from dividing `"list"` elements by their correspondent `"threshold"` (i.e., `"1"` equals `"2π"`).
+The function `AppleWatchRing` takes two types of data, `list` and `threshold`, both as vectors of equal length.
+The actual radius of each ring depends on the `value` calculated from dividing `list` elements by their correspondent `threshold` (i.e., `1` equals a radius of `2π`).

 ## Usage

-The package requires 4 compulsory parameters:
+The package requires 3 compulsory parameters:
-- **data_name:** the name of the csv file for data input that has been described above, such as `"xx.csv"`.
+- **list:** the name of the csv file for data input that has been described above, such as `"xx.csv"`.
-- **label_level:** the level of the hierarchical data to be used for labeling, such as `2`.
+- **threshold:** the level of the hierarchical data to be used for labeling, such as `2`.
-- **color_palette_original:** the hex color codes for representing different groups of data, should be half length of the labeled level, such as `c("#ee3437","#0081c1","#9d55a2","#0bae57")`.
+- **color:** the hex color codes for representing different groups of data, should be half length of the labeled level, such as `c("#ee3437","#0081c1","#9d55a2","#0bae57")`.
 The other half of light colors will be generated then.
-- **year:** the year selected to present the data, should be one of the `year` column elements such as `"2010-2015"`.<br />

-as well as 5 optional parameters:
+as well as 9 optional parameters:
 - **seed:** the seed to initiate the Kaleidoscope diagram, for different seeds give rise to different or even zero patterns, depending on the convergence of the state.
 Some seeds do not generate a diagram at all.
 - **title:** the title for the stacked barplots, should be in quotes such as `"xx"`.
 - **subtitle:** the subtitle for the stacked barplots, should also be in quotes such as `"xx"`.
 - **error_tol:** the tolerable error rate between the areas of actual polygon and theoretical polygon, with smaller values indicating more accuracy.
 Default at `0.01`.
 - **maxIteration:** the maximum rounds of iteration allowed for the algorithm, with larger values bringing higher possibility of finding convergence.
 Default at `10000`.

- After all parameters are determined, run the following codes with sample data 1 (
+ After all parameters are determined, run the following sample(
  palette: <img src="https://img.shields.io/badge/ --ee3437">
  <img src="https://img.shields.io/badge/ --0081c1">
  <img src="https://img.shields.io/badge/ --9d55a2">